 - Remain patient!

 - Usually, there isn't any residue with the heat removal.
 If there is any adhesive stuck to the wall, try removing it with soapy water.
-However, if that doesn’t remove it, then use an adhesive remover or even WD-40 or nail polish remover (always test a small area first to be sure it doesn't remove color or paint from the wall and use sparingly).
+However, if that doesn’t remove it, use an adhesive remover or even WD-40 or nail polish remover (always test a small area first to ensure it doesn't remove color or paint from the wall.
+Use this sparingly).

 - Straight to the hair dryer!
 Use a hair dryer on a warm setting, slowly heating the corner.
 Then keep applying heat to the area that you are peeling off until the whole sticker is removed.